-- revenue generated during the implementation of the project (i.e. entrance fees, benefits related to books, media, etc.) → included in the cost plan → the co-financing basis is reduced and the amount is deducted from the amount of all eligible project expenditure, - revenue generated after the implementation of the project → if the total amount of eligible expenditure exceeds EUR 500,000.00 → for projects generating net revenue after project completion, the applicant shall calculate the estimated net revenue using sensibly the method of calculating the discounted net revenue set out in point (b) of paragraph 3 of Article 61 of the Regulation laying down common provisions (EU) No 1303/2013 and detailed in Articles 15 through 19 of the Commission Delegated Regulation (EU) No 480/2014.
+- revenue generated during the implementation of the project (i.e. entrance fees, benefits related to books, media, etc.) → included in the cost plan → the co-financing basis is reduced and the amount is deducted from the amount of all eligible project expenditure, - revenue generated after the implementation of the project → if the total amount of eligible expenditure exceeds EUR 500,000.00 → for projects generating net revenue after project completion, the applicant shall calculate the estimated net revenue for the period of three years after the final date of the project implementation using sensibly the method of calculating the discounted net revenue set out in point (b) of paragraph 3 of Article 61 of the Regulation laying down common provisions (EU) No 1303/2013 and detailed in Articles 15 through 19 of the Commission Delegated Regulation (EU) No 480/2014.

 b) REVENUE NOT FORESEEN/DEDUCTED AT PROJECT APPLICATION STAGE revenue generated during the implementation of the project → the beneficiary is responsible for monitoring and documenting all revenue generated by the project activities for control purposes → net revenue is stated in the partner's report with attached accounting or equivalent documents → control unit deducts it from eligible expenditure and the basis for co-financing is reduced regardless of whether the revenue was planned or not.
+If the last claim has already been reimbursed, the Project Promoter is obliged to return the funds to the Programme Operator.